Rules governing Jahn-Teller order in Prussian blue analogues: Results and Discussion

-Our next step was to consider the effect of incorporating hexacyanometallate vacancies on the emergence of CJT order.
-Experimentally, we explored this point by characterising the diffraction behaviour of the Cs$_x$Cu[Fe(CN)$_6$]$_{(2+x)/3}$ PBA family, for which the concentration of JT-active Cu$^{2+}$ is constant and maximal.
-As expected from the arguments presented above, the vacancy-free material CsCu[Fe(CN)$_6$] is tetragonally distorted, reflecting long-range CJT order of the Cu$^{2+}$ ions.
-On increasing the [Fe(CN)$_6$]$^{3-}$ vacancy fraction $x_{\rm vac}=\frac{1-x}{3}$, CJT order eventually disappeared such that the limiting composition Cu[Fe(CN)$_6$]$_{2/3}$ adopted a distortion-free cubic structure.
-The critical vacancy fraction for CJT order was $x_{\rm vac}\simeq20$\%, around which the Bragg reflections in the X-ray diffraction patterns showed particularly strong anisotropic peak broadening [inset to Fig.~\ref{fig3}(a)].
+We next considered the effect of incorporating hexacyanometallate vacancies on the emergence of CJT order.
+Experimentally, we explored this point by characterising the diffraction behaviour of the Cs$_x$Cu[Fe(CN)$_6$]$_{(2+x)/3}$ PBA family, for which the concentration of JT-active Cu$^{2+}$ is constant and maximal [Fig.~\ref{fig3}(a)].
+As expected from the arguments presented above, the vacancy-free material CsCu[Fe(CN)$_6$] is tetragonally distorted (space group $I\bar4m2$), reflecting long-range CJT order of the Cu$^{2+}$ ions.\cite{Svensson_2019} On increasing the [Fe(CN)$_6$]$^{3-}$ vacancy fraction $x_{\rm vac}=(1-x)/3$, CJT order eventually disappears such that the limiting composition Cu[Fe(CN)$_6$]$_{2/3}$ adopts a distortion-free cubic structure with average symmetry $Fm\bar3m$.
+The critical vacancy fraction for CJT order was $x_{\rm vac}\simeq20$\%, around which the Bragg reflections in the X-ray diffraction patterns showed particularly strong anisotropic peak broadening [Fig.~\ref{fig3}(a)].
 This broadening likely involves contributions from lattice strain, some compositional variations amongst crystallites, and also diffuse scattering as observed elsewhere at morphotropic phase boundaries.\cite{Zhang_2014,Zhang_2018}

 Arguably the simplest way in which to incorporate the effect of vacancies within a strain model is to assume that the presence of a vacancy relieves all strain in the neighbouring windows.
 Such a modification was easily implemented within our MC simulations, and we found that ground-state CJT order indeed vanished on increasing vacancy concentration.
-The critical vacancy fraction in these MC simulations, however, was $x_{\rm vac}\simeq0.5$---such that CJT order was more resilient in this model than observed in practice [Fig.~\ref{fig3}(b)].
-We considered the possibility that this discrepancy might reflect the importance of vacancy correlations (\emph{e.g.}\ as established in Ref.~\citenum{Simonov_2020}), but found similar behaviour in our MC simulations for both random- and correlated-vacancy distributions [Fig.~\ref{fig3}(b)].
-Instead, the robustness of CJT order in this simple model likely reflects the high topological connectivity of the underlying face-centred cubic net.
+The critical vacancy fraction in these MC simulations, however, was $x_{\rm vac}\simeq0.5$---such that CJT order was more resilient in this model than observed in practice [Fig.~\ref{fig3}(c)].
+We considered the possibility that this discrepancy might reflect the importance of vacancy correlations (\emph{e.g.}\ as established in Ref.~\citenum{Simonov_2020}), but found similar behaviour in our MC simulations for both random- and correlated-vacancy distributions [Fig.~\ref{fig3}(c)].
+The discrepancy between experiment and model suggested that vacancies do more than to relieve elastic strain alone.